esoteric-programmer/lemmings_3ds/lemmings/audio/README.txt

 still played by ADLIB.DAT.

 On Windows machines, you may run audio.bat to fill this folder and its subfolders.
-However, to do so, you need .Net 4.5 framework, VLC, PlayerSource_V29.zip from neolemmix website and (optionally) lem_wavs.zip from lemmings universe.
+However, to do so, you need .Net 4.5 framework and PlayerSource_V29.zip from neolemmix website and (optionally) lem_wavs.zip from lemmings universe.

 Format: